wung-s/doc.sitespeed.io/documentation/result/index.md

 ---
 layout: default
-title: Continous integration - Documentation - sitespeed.io
+title: The result - Documentation - sitespeed.io
-description: How to configure sitespeed.io
+description: Result from an analyze using sitespeed.io.
 keywords: configuration, documentation, web performance, sitespeed.io
 author: Peter Hedenskog
 nav: documentation
 image: http://www.sitespeed.io/img/sitespeed-2.0-twitter.png
-twitterdescription: Configuration for the sitespeed.io.
+twitterdescription: Result from an analyze using sitespeed.io.
 ---
 [Documentation](/documentation/) / Result

-# Result
+# The Result
 {:.no_toc}

 * Lets place the TOC here
 {:toc}

-# The result
+# HTML
 The result of an analyze can be a couple of HTML pages, JUnit XML/TAP and you can send the metrics to [Graphite](#graphite).
 Lets first checkout the different HTML pages.